Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Time-frequency analysis of the focused reflection matrix

 \alex{A time-frequency analysis of the \al{FR matrix} is required to investigate the evolution of absorption and scattering as a function of frequency.
 To do so, the coherent sum of the monochromatic FR matrices [Eq.~\ref{eq:sumRrr_freq}] can be performed over a smaller bandwidth $\delta f$ centered on a given frequency $f$:

-\la{We have shown that} the axial dimension $\overline{\delta z}_0$ of the virtual transducers is inversely proportional to the frequency bandwidth $\delta f$ \la{(Eq.\ \ref{tb})}. \la{Thus, a compromise must} to be made between the spectral and axial resolutions.
+\la{We have shown that} the axial dimension $\overline{\delta z}_0$ of the virtual transducers is inversely proportional to the frequency bandwidth $\delta f$. \la{Thus, a compromise must} be made between the spectral and axial resolutions.
 Here, the following choice has been made: $\delta f =0.5$ MHz and $\overline{\delta z}_0=3$ mm.}

-\alex{Fig.~\ref{fig:focusing2}(c) shows the ultrasound images [Fig.~\ref{fig:focusing2}(c\la{$_1$})], FR matrices [Fig.~\ref{fig:focusing2}(c2)] and \la{CMP} profiles [Fig.~\ref{fig:focusing2}(c3)] \la{for} three different frequency bandwidths: 5-5.5 MHz, 7.25-7.75 MHz, 9.5-10 MHz.
+\alex{Fig.~\ref{fig:focusing2}(c) shows the experimental ultrasound images [Fig.~\ref{fig:focusing2}(c\la{$_1$})], FR matrices [Fig.~\ref{fig:focusing2}(c2)] and \la{CMP} profiles [Fig.~\ref{fig:focusing2}(c3)] \la{for} three different frequency bandwidths: 5-5.5 MHz, 7.25-7.75 MHz, 9.5-10 MHz.
 The axial resolution in each ultrasound image is of course deteriorated compared to the broadband image [Fig.~\ref{fig:focusing2}(b\la{$_1$})] \la{; nevertheless,} the time-frequency analysis of the FR matrices yields the evolution of the SNR versus depth and frequency.
 At $z=18$~mm, for instance, the FR matrix at $f=9.75$~MHz exhibits a tiny confocal \la{intensity enhancement} on top of a predominant noise background (SNR$\sim$3dB). \la{Conversely,} the FR matrices at $f=5.25$ and $7.5$~MHz exhibit a CMP intensity profile \la{which more closely resembles} its broadband counterpart.
-This weak SNR at $9.75$~MHz can be partially explained by the finite bandwidth of the transducers ($5-10$~MHz). \al{Interestingly}, absorption losses undergone by ultrasonic waves in soft tissues \la{also have} a strong impact on the ultrasound image.
-Fig.~\ref{fig:focusing2}(d) illustrates the effect of absorption by displaying the spectrum of the confocal signal, $\left \langle \overline{\mathcal{I}}(\mathbf{r},f,\al{\delta f}) \right \rangle_x$, as a function of depth.
+This weak SNR at $9.75$~MHz can be partially explained by the finite bandwidth of the transducers ($5-10$~MHz).
+Absorption and scattering losses undergone by ultrasonic waves in soft tissues \la{also have} a strong impact on the ultrasound image.
+Fig.~\ref{fig:focusing2}(d) illustrates this effect by displaying the spectrum of the confocal signal, $\left \langle \overline{\mathcal{I}}(\mathbf{r},f,\al{\delta f}) \right \rangle_x$, as a function of depth.
 This spectrum \la{shifts} towards low frequencies as a function of depth.
-This frequency shift is characteristic of absorption losses \la{in soft tissue, for which the attenuation coefficient \mat{is assumed to exhibit}} a linear dependence \la{on} frequency~\cite{duck1990acoustic}.}
+This frequency shift seems characteristic of absorption losses \la{in soft tissues}~\cite{duck1990acoustic}.
+However it is difficult to discriminate between absorption and scattering losses~\cite{Aubry2011} since the scattering mean free path $\ell_s$ can also vary across the frequency bandwidth. } Anyway, whether due to absorption or scattering losses, the variation of \la{the temporal frequency spectrum of} back-scattered echoes has a strong impact on the local resolution of the ultrasound images.
+In the next section, we show how to \la{incorporate this frequency dependence in the theoretical expression of the ideal CMP intensity profile, in order to establish a precise and quantitative focusing factor.}